google/deepvariant/docs/metrics-deeptrio.md

 ```

-Runtime metrics are taken from the resulting log after each stage of DeepTrio,
+Runtime metrics are taken from the resulting log after each stage of
+DeepTrio.
+The runtime numbers reported above are the average of 5 runs each.
-and the accuracy metrics come from the hap.py summary.csv output file.
+The accuracy metrics come from the hap.py summary.csv output file.
+The runs are deterministic so all 5 runs produced the same output.

 [External Solutions]: https://github.com/google/deepvariant#external-solutions
 [CPU instance with 64 CPUs]: deepvariant-details.md#command-for-a-cpu-only-machine-on-google-cloud-platform